-1. Membership
+1) Membership

-- a.
-Members of the full-time faculty of The University of Oklahoma College of Allied Health will have the obligation (participation being a condition of employment) to participate as voting members in the PPP. - b.
-For those full-time faculty who hold less than a 12-month appointment, professional activities that are performed completely outside of the University contracted employment period and that do not involve University resources, including employee time, will generally not be considered PPP activity. - C. Faculty who hold less than a full-time appointment are not eligible to participate in the PPP. - d.
-Members of the faculty in phased retirement shall participate in the PPP to the extent that income is generated during the agreed-upon work week or using University resources, including employee time.
+- (a) Members of the faculty of The University of Oklahoma College of Allied Health who hold a full-time appointment (9, 10, or 12 month appointments) in the College of Allied Health will have the obligation (participation being a condition of employment) to participate and vote in the Professional Practice Plan.
+For those full-time faculty who hold less than a 12-month appointment, professional activities that are performed outside of the University contracted employment period and that do not involve University resources will not be considered under the Professional Practice Plan. - (b) Members of the faculty in phased retirement must participate in the Professional Practice Plan to the extent that income is generated during the agreed-upon work week or using University resources.